kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_QuickStart.md

 ### Using the MockMediaProvider

 1 .
-Take take the JsonObject and parse it with our provider.
+Take take the JsonObject and parse it with your provider.
 2 .
-Next, let's assume that we have this JsonObject saved locally in our project assets directory, with the name entries.playkit.json:
+Next, let's assume that you have this JsonObject saved locally in your project assets directory, with the name entries.playkit.json:

 ```json
 	"dash": {